-I. (a) That there should be established in India, preferably at Delhi, a centre in which an impartial and thorough examination of the problems connected with the social services and public administration in its relation to the social services, could be carried out.

-- (b) That for this purpose a central body, to be called the All-India Council of Social Service, should be set up with an Institute for research under its control. - (c) In order that the institution might be at all times in close touch with practical problems and have some place where actual experiments could be carried out it would be extremely desirable that there should be closely associated with it, if not under the same direction a training school for social workers. - II.
-That in each Province and other large administrative area there should be at least one centre affiliated with the All-India Council, the main object of which would be to stimulate and co-ordinate the work of social service agencies, voluntary and official, in the area and to arrange for the training of social workers of all grade - III.
+- I. (a) That there should be established in India, preferably at Delhi, a centre in which an impartial and thorough examination of the problems connected with the Social Services and Public Administration in its relation to the Social Services, could be carried out. - (b) That for this purpose a central body, to be called the All-India Council of Social Service, should be set up with an Institute for research under its control. - (c) In order that the institution might be at all times in close touch with practical problems and have some place where actual experiments could be carried out it would be extremely desirable that there should be closely associated with it, if not under the same direction, a training school for social workers. - II.
+That in each province and other large administrative area there should be at least one centre affiliated with the All-India Council the main object of which would be to stimulate and co-ordinate the work of social service agencies, voluntary and official, in the area and to arrange for the training of social workers of all grades. - III.
 That training in social work should be given to the official of public departments concerned with the social services as well as to the workers of voluntary bodies. - IV.
-That every university in India should have a department for extramural work in charge of an officer who has had a thorough training in social service. - V. That as most of India's population is in the rural areas, corresponding importance should be attached to training for service in rural areas persons with a real knowledge of and interest in country life. - VI.
+That every University in India should have a department for extramural work in charge of an officer who has had athorough training in Social Service. - V. That as most of India's population is in the rural areas, corresponding importance should be attached to training for service in rural areas persons with a real knowledge of and interest in country life. - VI.
 That the composition of the proposed All-India Council of Social Service and the staff of the proposed Central Institute and their remuneration should be as set out in paragraphs 11-14 of the report. - VII.
 That the annual recurring cost of the Central Institute estimated at between Rs.
 75,000 and Rs.
-1,00,000 should be borne by the Government of India for an initial period of 5 years. - VIII.
+1,00,000 should be borne by the Government of India for an initial period of 5 years.

+VIII.
 That every effort should be made to build up an endowment fund which would make the Central Institute self-supporting within a reasonable period.

 MAURICE GWYER (Chairman)

-G. D. BARNE
+G. D. BARNE,

-CLIFFORD MANSHARDT
+CLIFFORD MANASHARDT.\

-R. P. MASANI
+R. P. MASANI.

-R. C. MAZUMDAR
+R. C. MAZUMDAR,

-A. F. RAHMAN
+A. F. RAHMAN.

-JOHN SARGENT
+JOHN SARGENT.

-SHRI RAM
+SHRI RAM.

-NOTE OF DISSENT BY DR. CLIFFORD MANSHARDT
+NOTE OF DISSENT BY DR. CLIFFORD MANSHARDT.